 1. What is the procedure for the City Attorney, District Attorney, or other law enforcement agency to request medical records?

 The City Attorney, District Attorney, or other law enforcement agency may request medical records by serving a subpoena in-person or by mail, fax, or e-mail.
 All criminal subpoenas must include the Penal Code Section or the HIPAA provisions with which the requesting agency is complying.
 When a subpoena is received, no medical information on an LAFD patient will be released prior to expiration of that patient's opportunity to object without a letter (on letterhead from that patient's attorney, if represented) that the patient will not object to the release of his or her records.
 In the absence of a subpoena, court order, or warrant, a City Attorney, District Attorney, or other law enforcement agency must submit a completed Authorization For Release of Protected Health Information form and all required supporting documentation.
+A law enforcement agency may choose to submit a completed Law Enforcement Request for Protected Health Information in-lieu of the Authorization For Release of Protected Health Information form.
 Contact the EMS Records Unit at (213) 978-3648 or via e-mail at LAFD.EMSRecords@lacity.org for more information.

 2. May the City Attorney, District Attorney, or law enforcement use their own authorization?

-It is requested that agencies use the LAFD’s Authorization For Release of Protected Health Information form for ease of processing.
+It is requested that agencies use the LAFD’s Authorization For Release of Protected Health Information form, or the Law Enforcement Request for Protected Health Information form, for ease of processing.

 3. Is the authorization required in all circumstances, including an official investigation or for trial?